Hyuchiha/Annihilation_Gazaplex/README.md

 # Witch respawn delay (minutes) after being killed
 witchRespawnDelay: 5

+# Custom mob behaviors are always ON for MC 1.18+.
+On 1.14–1.17 the legacy NMS mobs
+# are used by default; set this true to enable the custom mob framework there too
+# (requires MC 1.14+; below 1.14 it stays off regardless).
+See "Custom Mobs".
+enable-custom-mobs-legacy: false

 # Players can join a team up to this phase number (0 = lobby only)
 lastJoinPhase: 3